 You can also choose a wave header.
 This is where the fabric is gathered into softly rippling folds.

 It’s a less formal look than some of the other curtain header styles, perfect for creating a relaxed and informal feel within the home.

-Wave curtains are fitted to a slim, discreet curtain track so they are suitable for all standard sized windows.
+Wave curtains and drapers are fitted to a slim, discreet curtain track so they are suitable for all standard sized windows.
 Because they have a relaxed fold, they help to create a contemporary look in any home.
 They work particularly well in large open-plan living rooms and kitchen-diners, although they look great anywhere.

 Eyelet curtains are very practical both in terms of their ease to hang and in their application.
 As described, you can easily hang your eyelet curtains simply by threading them onto a curtain pole of your choice.
 Their practicality doesn’t end there; they are easy to open and close as their design enables them to smoothly run along the curtain pole with no risk of them getting caught or stuck on a track.
 In addition to this you can increase the practicality of your eyelet curtains by choosing certain fabric types for specific rooms in the house.
 For example, blackout eyelet curtains make a very practical and stylish choice for bedrooms.